savaslabs/savaslabs.github.io/README.md

 ## Writing blog posts

-Visit https://savaslabs.com/styleguide/blog.html to read about how to construct a blog post and the standards we follow at Savas Labs.
+Visit [our style guide](https://savaslabs.com/styleguide/blog.html) to read about how to construct a blog post and the standards we follow at Savas Labs.

 ## Comments